dwpitz/Tot-Tasker/README.md

 ## USER STORIES
 * Users will be able to:
 	* Register an account for their family.
-	* Add their tots to the site.
+	* Add their tots to the family account.
 	* See Tots current tasks/progress towards task goals on the main dashboard.
 	* Assign New Tasks To Tots via the Task Adder
-	* Set the number of instances a Tot must complete said Task to achieve a goal.
+	* Set the number of times a Tot must complete said Task to achieve a goal.
 	* Set a reward for the Tot upon meeting their goal.
 	* Edit A Task's overall goal or reward.
 	* Edit Tot's progress or reset the Goal to 0 at the Parent's discretion (i.e. - child forgot to make bed.) if goal was not met.